zhuoqiang/emacs_configuration/README.md

 Emacs is known to be <del>one of</del> the most powerful editor in the world.
 Yet its power is hidden in the absence of proper configuration.

 Emacs configuration is hard and fun.
-After quite a while hard time fighting against emacs lisp I finally have some fun with my Emacs and I just open source my personal Emacs configuration hoping it's helpful to you.
+After quite a while hard time fighting against emacs lisp I finally have some fun with my Emacs and here I just open source my personal Emacs configuration, hoping it's helpful to you.

 This configuration has minimal configuraion for the sake of simplicity: